-Are you inspired by young environmental activists?
+Are you inspired by environmental activists?

 Do you feel called to make a difference in your own community?

 The City of Austin’s Youth Forest Council is an immersive, yearlong paid internship connecting young people (ages 16-19) in Austin to careers that support the environment and our communities.
 Youth Forest Council members work with Urban Forest Program professionals to plan community activities and continue to grow their own connection to Austin’s natural spaces.

 - Plan community events and festivals

 - Design educational materials to be shared with Austinites

 - Represent the Urban Forest Program in their own neighborhoods and practice leadership through projects created to support their community

 - Gain valuable, firsthand knowledge about green careers